GridView Web Server Control Overview

 Select, sort, page through, edit, and delete data from a data source control.

-Additionally, you can customize the appearance and behavior of the GridView control by doing the following:
+Additionally, you can customize the appearance and behavior of the GridView control by:

 Specifying custom columns and styles.